-In last edition’s opening salvo in this series, we examined how credit ratings can assist wholesale clients in evaluating bond risks.
+In the last edition’s opening article in this series, we examined how credit ratings can assist wholesale clients in evaluating bond risks.
 You can view the article here.

 This edition we will look at FIIG-arranged unrated primary deals, which are only available to wholesale clients.